FAQS for booked clients

 - Can I send you inspo pics or a list of images that I want captured on the day?

 We’ll definitely work with you to capture any images that are important to you, but at the same time we will never copy or recreate an image – we love to shoot in our own Figtree style!
 What you see on our website, blog and socials will give you a good idea of the way we love to shoot.
 Your day will be different to any other day and our focus will be on capturing your day as it naturally unfolds.
 We’ll work with the surrounding environment, natural light, and you as a couple to create images that are unique to your day!
-For this reason we respectfully ask that you do not send us inspo pics or extensive lists of photos you’d like on the day (other than family photos of course!).
+For this reason we don’t really like to work from inspo pics or extensive lists of photos (other than family photos of course!), and we try not to stage too many photos on the day.
 Our photographers are very experienced and amazing at what they do – and can’t wait to create some beautiful images on your day!

 - Can I add on hours with my photographer?

 Absolutely.
 We block out the entire day for your wedding, so you can let us know how little or how much you want.
-You can add on hours for the photographer/s at any stage in the lead up to your day.
+You can add on hours for the photographer/s at any stage in the lead up to your day – just get in touch with our studio to arrange.

 - Do I need to arrange a meal for my photographer?